 The Skill and Experience of the Doctor

-We want you to feel empowered to make the best decision for you about potential hair transplantation.
-However, if you choose to proceed with a hair transplant, we strongly recommend that you choose a highly reputable Dr. who specializes ONLY in hair transplant procedure.
+We want you to feel empowered to make the best decision for you about your potential hair transplant procedure.
+However, if you choose to proceed with a hair transplant, we strongly recommend that you choose a highly reputable Dr. who specializes ONLY in hair transplant procedures.
 We have seen many men fall victim to the temptation of “cost cutting” by choosing an inexperienced hair loss Dr. for their procedure or, just as egregiously, a Dr. who is perpetually sidetracked by performing other cosmetic procedures.
 These situations can produce disastrous results, and this route of hair restoration is highly ill-advised.
 A hair transplant surgery can impact your self-image for the rest of your life, so it’s imperative to choose wisely.
 At RESTORE Hair, we ONLY perform hair transplants – all day, every day.
 Consequently our doctors are some of the best in the world and we consistently deliver elite results and amazing restoration.
 Yes – choosing a skilled doctor dedicated to hair restoration certainly costs more than choosing an unskilled doctor who is distracted by other procedures – and we do not shy away from that reality.
 But you will always rest assured knowing that your hair restoration results from RESTORE Hair will be magnificent.

 The Type of Hair Transplant Being Performed